 Parental coach Rachael Robiner, in the same article explains the key, “is bringing to the forefront an important issue often lacking in society when it comes to dealing with substance abuse: an in-depth understanding of addiction to include the need to replace the stigma often surrounding it with more empathy.

 She explains that it’s essential for parents to “have more empathy with our children,” and to not see certain behaviors like lying as something personal.
 “It’s not the child doing the lying,” she says, but rather the result of how “addiction affects the brain making them think they have to lie.”

 Stepping Stones to Changing Your Perspective

 Be understanding: They aren’t doing anything “to you,” you are caught in the crossfire of their addiction.
-No matter what they say or how hurtful they can be.
-They are unable to choose better.
-It will feel personal but is not.
+No matter what they say or how hurtful they can be, they are unable to make better choices.
+It will feel personal, but is not.

 Educate yourself: Find out about addiction to better allow for the understanding mentioned above.